webqit/webflo/README.md

 #### Client-Side: Navigation Responses

-On the client (the current browser window), data obtained from the client-side handlers on each navigaion is simply sent into the already active HTML document as `document.state.page`.
-This makes it globally available to embedded scripts and rendering logic!
+On the client (the browser), every navigation event (page-to-page navigation, history back and forward navigation, and form submissions) initiates a request/response flow.
+The request object Webflo generates for these navigations is assigned an `Accept: application/json` header, so that data can be obtained as a JSON object.
+This request goes through the route's workflow (whether in the `/client`, `/worker`, or `/server` layer), and the JSON data obtained is simply sent into the already running HTML document as `document.state.page`.
+This makes it globally accessible to embedded scripts and rendering logic!
 (Details in [Rendering and Templating](#rendering-and-templating).)

+### Rendering and Templating

+As covered just above, routes that are intended to be accessed as a web page are expected to *first* be accessible as a JSON endpoint (returning an object).
+On the server, rendering happens after data ia obtained from the workflow, but only when the browser explicitly asks for a `text/html` response!
+On the client, rendering happens after data ia obtained from the workflow on each navigation event, but onto the same loaded document.
+In both cases, the concept of *templating* with HTML documents makes it possible to get pages to be as unique, or as generic, as needed.